 “Responding to RTs, mentions, new followers, commenting on the tweets of others, attending Twitter parties/chats are basic ways to start engaging and turning on the followers' magnet,” he added.

 Scalice points out that the best way for us to get more Twitter followers is to create a high volume of quality content and share it frequently.

 Twitter has become a noisy place.
 So in order to stand out, you need to provide more value than ever before.

 Scalice, growth marketing consultant at Earnworthy, does not encourage a user simply share low-quality content.

 “Rather than rehashing the same content over and over, or simply sharing content from third party sources, it's best to position yourself as an authority in your niche and share your expertise frequently.
 But, be careful not to sound repetitive!”

-If you want to get more Twitter follower in 2017, Janice Wald suggests following like-minded people on Twitter.
+If you want to get more Twitter follower, Janice Wald suggests following like-minded people on Twitter.

 Wald has blogged about some Twitter tools and methods that are often used.
 Here, she suggests 3 tools to help increase Twitter followers,